-I am Nikki Martensen, an archaeological anthropologist with experience in Collections Management and Digital Public Archaeology.
+I am Nikki Martensen, an archaeologist and anthropologist with experience in Collections Management and Digital Public Archaeology.
 I received my Bachelor’s degree in anthropology from Humboldt State University in 2014, with a minor in Native American Studies.

 I am currently pursuing my Master’s Degree in Applied Anthropology at Humboldt State University.
-My thesis research focuses on the public experiences of archaeology as presented through the internet.
+My thesis research focuses on the user experiences of archaeology as presented through the internet.

 Humboldt State University Anthropology Symposium Committee, Public Engagement, Spring 2016

-Assisted in developing posts for symposium social media account, liaison between presenters and symposium coordinators
+I Assisted in the development of posts for the symposium social media accounts and acted as a liaison between presenters and symposium coordinators

 Coordinating Assistant: “International Archaeology Day presented by the Clarke Historical Museum”, October 19, 2013

-A Community event to share archaeology. coordinated hands-on activity tables presented by the Humboldt State University
+A Community event to share archaeology.
+I coordinated hands-on activity tables presented by the Humboldt State University Anthropological Society.

 Co-Coordinator and Ceramics Station Supervisor: “Archaeology Day at the Natural History Museum”, October 20, 2012

 Archaeology Day event featuring interactive archaeology learning stations aimed for ages 5-10, located at the Humboldt State University Natural History Museum in Arcata, CA